fedspendingtransparency/usaspending-api/usaspending_api/etl/spark/prototypes/README.md

     6. Runs Spark History Server, with a web UI port on `18080`
     7. Runs the spark-submit command's help in a container, and dies off.

 There are other `make docker-compose*` rules that can be used.
-Look in the included `./automation/orchestration/Makefile`.
+Look in the included `Makefile`.
 With many of these rules, you can provide `args="..."` at the end to append additional `docker-compose` options to the underlying call.

 ### 4. Run Scripts
-See run instructions in the module-level docstring of a script, e.g. `apps/lakehouse_etl/prototypes/spark_write_to_s3_delta.py`
+See run instructions in the module-level docstring of a script, e.g. `./prototypes/spark_write_to_s3_delta.py`

 _:warning: Keep mindful of relative hostname resolution when running things in docker. e.g. Spark executing in a docker worker, and trying to connect to the MinIO container URL will need to use the _`container_name`_ or _hostname_ of that container, not `localhost`._